Closed continuations of Riemann surfaces: Genus-preserving closed regular self-weldings

 \begin{cor} Let $\varphi \in A_{+}(S)$, and let $C$ be a union of connected components of $\partial S$.
 If there is a $C$-full $\varphi$-regular self-welding of $S$, then each component of $C$ contains two or more zeros of $\varphi$. \end{cor}

-\begin{proof} Let $(R,\iota)$ be a $C$-full $\varphi$-regular self-welding of $S$.
-Each component of $C$ contains at least two points $p_{1}$ and $p_{2}$ whose images by $\iota$ are end-vertices of the weld tree.
+\begin{proof} If $\langle R,\iota\rangle$ is a $C$-full $\varphi$-regular self-welding of $S$, then each component of $C$ contains at least two points $p_{1}$ and $p_{2}$ whose images by $\iota$ are end-vertices of the weld graph.
 Since the self-welding is $\varphi$-regular, $p_{1}$ and $p_{2}$ must be zeros of $\varphi$ by Proposition~\ref{prop:regular_self-welding}. \end{proof}

-\begin{defn} Let $C$ be a union of connected components of $\partial S$.
+\begin{defn}[border length condition] Let $C$ be a union of connected components of $\partial S$.
 A positive meromorphic quadratic differential $\varphi$ on $S$ is said to satisfy the {\em border length condition\/} on $C$ if